hpkhanh/Heat_Controller/README.md

 HEAT CONTROLLER SYSTEM

-This is the embedded code of the Heat Controller System, designed for Pomelo Tech B.V.
+This is the embedded code of the Heat Controller System, designed by Pomelo Tech B.V.

-Last update: 07/2020
+Last update: 04/2021

-(c) Pomelo Tech B.V. - 2020
+(c) Pomelo Tech B.V. - 2021